blitline-dev/blitline_javascript_lib/README.markdown

+# Important!
+## Blitline Javascript Library has changed...

+Specifically:

+- If you are using an older version, the completed callback returns results, not an array of images.
+The results corresponds to exactly what would be returned by long polling or the Blitline postback.
+- Long polling is used now for better performance
+- Simpler example and better handling of images
+- Added WTFPL (http://en.wikipedia.org/wiki/WTFPL) license to blitline_cors.js
+---
 #### Using Blitline Javascript

 The blitline_cors.js file allows a simpler way to commit jobs to Blitline via javascript.
 Although Blitline was designed to be used by backends